MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest2.md

 | Binding Type | `OData V4 - UI` |

 8. Click `Finish` to generate the service.
-9. Choose existing transport request `S4HK902218` with Description "DSAG-TechXChange" and click `OK`.
+9. Choose existing transport request `S4HK902222` with Description "DSAG-TechXChange" and click `OK`.

 > [!IMPORTANT]
 > If you encounter consistency or naming errors during object generation, you need to go back, delete the generated objects, and start over.
 Make sure to use the correct naming convention for your objects.

 ### Enhance the raw service definition

-The raw Fiori app has no labels and no descriptions.
+With the current state of embedded steampunk the newly generated raw Fiori app has no labels and no descriptions.
 We will add them now.

 1. Open the metadata extension `ZC_PROD_W_AI_##` object and add the annotations below (don't forget to replace the ## with your number).